radocodes/Android-Relaxing-Photo-Gallery/README.md

 The business logic in this app contains of the following:
 - The app consumes free public web API for art photos - [https://picsum.photos](https://picsum.photos)
 - List presentation of all photos by Dashboard screen
+- You can filter the photo list by author name - ascending/descending order
+- You can search photo by author name
 - You can choose a photo from Dashboard which leads to another separate Photo Details screen
 - You can add to favorites or respectively remove from favorites a photo through Photo Details screen
 - List presentation of all favorites in separate Favorites screen